patacongo/Pascal/doc/PascalNotes.md

 **Error Handling**.
 Error handling is not user friendly at the moment:

 - Output is only line number, an error number, and a token ID.
+That information is written to a file with the extenion `.err`.
+I am think that a separate error printing program that uses this error file might be the preferred solution because it will keep the size of the compiler as small as possible.
 - One error typically generates numerous, additional, bogus errors if the compiler continues to execute.
+What is probably needed here is logic to (1) skip to the end of the statement or perhaps to the end of the line when an error is detected and (2) re-prime the tokenizer to start fresh on the next link.
 - There are probably other bad behaviors that might happen(?).
 Maybe crashes or hangs.
 The error conditions all need to be analyzed and tested.

 **64-Bit Integer Types**.
 I believe that the `INT64` type is needed only for long file positions in procedures like `SEEK` and functions like `FILEPOS` and `FILESIZE`.
 Currently, `INT64` is  simply aliased inside the compiler to `LONGINTEGER`, thus limiting the size of files that can be handled.